itsanjan/PySimCan/README.md

 PySimCan
 ========

-Python extension for CrossControl CCSimTech SimCan API
+Python extension for CrossControl CCSimTech SimCan API.

+<strong>Unfortunately I don't have the clearance to post the source code here at the moment.
+But you can contact me if you are having trouble with it.</strong>

 Requirement
 ========